EPCCed/APT-python4hpc/lectures/03/README.md

     - Early implementation of mutex lock acquisition and release meant CPU-bound threads (typical for numerical computing) waste vast amounts of time 'battling' to obtain the GIL (massive contention)

     - Newer (Python >3.2) implementation more efficient, but still prevents actual concurrent threaded execution of bytecode
-        - Expect very bad scaling from multithreaded pure Python code
+        - Expect bad scaling from multithreaded pure Python code
         - Calling external compiled code is a different story...